Efficient All-reduce for Distributed DNN Training in Optical Interconnect System

 W\textsc{rht} scheme is based on micro-ring resonator optical interconnect architecture called TeraRack~\cite{terarack}.
 We assume $N$ computing nodes are connecting with each other sequentially into a ring, and the computing node is GPU.
-The number of available wavelengths per waveguide is $w$ and the bandwidth per wavelength is $B$.
-We use Fig.~\ref{fig:WRHT} to illustrate the mechanism of W\textsc{rht}, which consists of two stages: reduce stage and broadcast stage. \\ \textbf{Reduce stage:} In step 1, all nodes are partitioned into groups along the ring with each group having $m$ nodes.
-The intermediate node of each group is selected as the representative node and responsible for collecting the data within each group by $\lceil m/2 \rceil$ wavelengths.
+The number of available wavelengths per waveguide is $w$, and the bandwidth per wavelength is $B$.
+We use Figure~\ref{fig:WRHT} to illustrate the mechanism of W\textsc{rht}, which consists of two stages: reduce stage and broadcast stage. \\ \textbf{Reduce stage:} In step 1, all nodes are partitioned into groups along the ring with each group having $m$ nodes.
+The intermediate node of each group is selected as the representative node and responsible for collecting the data within each group by $\lfloor m/2 \rfloor$ wavelengths.
 After that, each representative node executes a reduction operation to be transmitted in the next step.
-In the subsequent step $i$, the old representative nodes selected in the previous step are further partitioned into $\lceil \frac{N}{m^{i}} \rceil$ groups and the middle node of each group is selected as the new representative node as illustrated in Fig.~\ref{fig:WRHT}.
-This process is repeated until the wavelength is sufficient enough to provide all-to-all communication among the representative nodes in the last step, as illustrated by the dotted box in the middle of Fig.~\ref{fig:WRHT}. \\ \textbf{Broadcast stage:} Once the representative node(s) in the final step of reduce stage obtain the final reduction value, the process of broadcast stage is the reverse of reduce stage.
-Specifically, the representative nodes broadcast the reduction data in corresponding groups using $\lceil m/2 \rceil$ wavelengths, which is repeated according to the hierarchical tree structure until all the nodes receive the reduce data, as illustrated in the lower part of Fig. 3.
-The total number of communication steps for W\textsc{rht} is $2\lceil \log_{m}N \rceil$ or $2\lceil \log_{m}N \rceil - 1$.
+In the subsequent step $i$, the old representative nodes selected in the previous step are further partitioned into $\lceil \frac{N}{m^{i}} \rceil$ groups and the middle node of each group is selected as the new representative node as illustrated in Figure~\ref{fig:WRHT}.
+This process is repeated until the wavelength is sufficient enough to provide all-to-all communication among the representative nodes in the last step, as illustrated by the dotted box in the middle of Figure~\ref{fig:WRHT}. \\ \textbf{Broadcast stage:} Once the representative node(s) in the final step of reduce stage obtain the final reduction value, the process of broadcast stage is the reverse of reduce stage.
+Specifically, the representative nodes broadcast the reduction data in corresponding groups using $\lfloor m/2 \rfloor$ wavelengths, which is repeated according to the hierarchical tree structure until all the nodes receive the reduce data, as illustrated in the lower part of Figure 3.
+As a result, the total number of communication steps for W\textsc{rht} is $2\lceil \log_{m}N \rceil$ or $2\lceil \log_{m}N \rceil - 1$.